 How do we restore the normal gut microbiome?
-I cannot answer this because no one can measuring this other than to look at the fecal microbial colonies.
+I cannot answer this because no one can measure this other than to look at the fecal microbial colonies.
 However, I have been suggesting a solution throughout this discussion.
-It is the removal of all grain and all supplements and the addition of a variety of protein when the horse is confined to a single type of pasture.
-The results have been the following: elimination of unwanted behavior (bucking when ridden, objecting to girth tightening, objecting to brushing, objecting to trailer loading, objecting to clipping, elimination of anhydrosis, the exchange of poor hair coat and poor hoof condition with good quality, the replacement of a poor top line, the reduction in bloating and excess fat, the addition of fat and muscle on hard keepers, elimination of colic, the reduction of choke and an overall improvement of attitude of the horses in the barn.
+It is the removal of all grain and all supplements and the addition of a variety of proteins when the horse is confined to a single type of pasture.
+The results have been the following: elimination of unwanted behavior (bucking when ridden, objecting to girth tightening, objecting to brushing, objecting to trailer loading, objecting to clipping, elimination of anhydrosis, the exchange of poor hair coat and poor hoof condition with good quality, the replacement of a poor top line, the reduction in bloating and excess fat, the addition of fat and muscle on hard keepers, elimination of colic, the reduction of choke and an overall improvement of the attitude of the horses in the barn.
 The time it takes to see these resolutions starts in as little as 3 days and for some, up to two years.

 If your horse currently has a disease that your practitioner is treating there you should include them in any changes.
 They can monitor objectively the progress with blood analysis, radiographs, ultrasound and other diagnostics.
 But if your horse is not being treated, then use a notebook and record your own observations including all the issues before changing the diet.

-Take the 10 day no grain challenge to prove to yourself the benefits of removing inflammatory food from the gut.
+Take the 10-day no-grain challenge to prove to yourself the benefits of removing inflammatory food from the gut.
 It costs nothing.
 There is science behind this.
 The benefits have been seen by many horse owners already.
 If it doesn’t work for you then go back to what you were doing.
 After all, it’s only 10 days.

-For the health of the horse, it is far more important to remove the problem causing ingredients than it is to add something to the diet.
+For the health of the horse, it is far more important to remove the problem-causing ingredients than it is to add something to the diet.

 The best thing you can do is to make a journal for each horse.
 Write down the starting date.
 Write down everything about each horse that you feel is not normal and that you want to objectively follow.
 Then commit to entering your observations on a regular basis.

-If I receive enough journals that are well written with good objective and subjective observations along with good data and an accurate time line that shows that the basic feeding rules have been followed, then I may consider publishing them for all to see.
+If I receive enough journals that are well written with good objective and subjective observations along with good data and an accurate timeline that shows that the basic feeding rules have been followed, then I may consider publishing them for all to see.